U.S., South Korea postpone military drills in bid to bolster North Korea peace effort

 The missile tests have practical value for the North Korean military’s efforts to modernize its arsenal.
 But they also underscore Pyongyang’s increasingly belligerent position in the face of what it sees as an inflexible and hostile United States.

+At the start of a three-way meeting with Esper and South Korea’s Jeong in Bangkok, Japanese Defence Minister Taro Kono cautioned against optimism and called for the three nations to ensure military readiness.

+“No one could be optimistic about North Korea,” Kono said.
+“North Korea has repeatedly launched more than 20 missiles this year, including new types of ballistic missiles, as well as a submarine-launched ballistic missile.”

-Back at home, Trump has been accused by critics in Congress of being too willing to grant concessions to Pyongyang.
+Back at home, Trump has been accused by critics in Congress of being too willing to grant concessions to Pyongyang, without getting enough in return.
+Trump says he has secured a halt in North Korea’s intercontinental ballistic missile and nuclear tests, significantly lowering fears of war.

 In June, Trump became the first sitting U.S. president to set foot in North Korea, meeting its leader, Kim Jong Un, in the Demilitarized Zone (DMZ) between the two Koreas.

-He become the first sitting U.S. president to meet a North Korea leader in 2017, when he announced plans to halt what he called at the time “very provocative” and expensive regular military exercises with South Korea.
+He became the first sitting U.S. president to meet a North Korea leader in 2017, when he announced plans to halt what he called at the time “very provocative” and expensive regular military exercises with South Korea.

 The U.S. military later clarified that this only applied to “major” drills on the peninsula and the United States and South Korea kept carrying out other types of training.